Who Were the Medici? A Nutshell History of Florence's Ruling Family

 Pazzi Conspiracy: Medici Rival

 Though the people loved the Medici family, other wealthy Florentine families despised them, including the Pazzi family.
 In 1478, the Pazzi family tried, but failed, to oust the Medici in Florence's most infamous coup attempt.
-They plotted to kill both Lorenzo and his brother Giuliano during mass at the Duomo.
+They plotted to kill both Lorenzo and his brother Giuliano during high mass at the Duomo.

 Giuliano was murdered, stabbed to death.
 Lorenzo escaped and exacted a swift revenge.
 In just a few hours, the Pazzi conspirators (including the pope's nephew) were captured and killed in a violent manner.
 They were hung from the second floor ramparts of the Palazzo Vecchio.
 Incensed, Pope Sixtus VI promptly excommunicated Lorenzo.